kingaling/custombase64/README.md

 There are tools out there from people like <a href="http://www.kahusecurity.com/">Kahu Security</a> that can decode using custom charsets.
 For decoding a couple hundred bytes of encoded data, that tool is great.
-But for large files >= 1 MB I have witnessed etreme slowness.
+But for large files >= 1 MB I have witnessed extreme slowness.
 So another excuse to code up some python. :)